-Adult Education requires a minimum amount of hours students are expected to complete assignments while in class and at home.
-Please see class syllabus for specific pacing requirement.
+Adult Education requires a minimum of 15-20 hours of homework to be completed and turned-in each week.
+Please see the class syllabus for specific pacing requirements.

-All students are welcome to meet with the advisor for educational, college, or career planning and advising.
+All students are welcome to meet with the advisor for educational, college, or career planning.

 Course Credits Required English 40 credits U.S. History 10 credits World History/Cultures 10 credits Government 5 credits Economics 5 credits Health 5 credits